MortenHannemose/pytorch-vfi-cft/readme.md

 	python slow_movie.py -m rain.mp4 -f 4

 This will output the movie as `bmp` files and put them in the folder `slowed_movie_frames`.
-To convert the generated frames into a video you must have `ffmpeg` installed.
+The generated frames will automatically be converted to a video if you have `ffmpeg` installed.
 [Instructions here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg).

 ## Pretrained model
 You can download our trained model from [http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz](http://people.compute.dtu.dk/mohan/vfi-cft/VFI_CFT_weights.pt.gz).